azurecitadel/azurecitadel/content/arc/servers/070-overview.md

 ## Landing Zone preparation

-Before onboarding your on prem servers as Az\ure Arc-enabled Servers, prepare your hybrid landing zone.
+Before onboarding your on prem servers as Azure Arc-enabled Servers, prepare your hybrid landing zone.

 ![Landing Zone preparation](/arc/servers/images/overview_prep.png)

-These are follow along labs to ensure that the environments are configured consistently.
+These are "follow along" labs to ensure that the environments are configured consistently.

 * Deploy a standard Azure Landing Zone
 * Create the Arc Pilot resource group with tagging policies and RBAC role assignments